cozodb/cozo/cozo-lib-swift/README.md

 Similar same process goes if you want to enable other features.
 Note that building the RocksDB engine for mobile is a very demanding task!

-## Calling for help

-We are no experts on Swift/iOS development.
-In fact, we learned Swift just enough to produce this package.
-Everything from packaging, distribution to the ergonomics of the Swift API is far from ideal, but is as good as we can produce now.
-If you like Cozo and you can improve its user experience on Swift, feel free to open an issue for discussion, or file a pull request.

-By the way, the reason that we did not publish the Swift package directly to a GitHub repo is that the package contains very large binary artefacts, and GitHub will not like it if we put it directly in the repo.